Umm Kulthum: Golden age

-The spontaneous creativity of Umm Kulthum as a singer is most impressive when, upon listening to these many different renditions of the same song over a time span of five years (1954–1959), the listener is offered a totally unique and different experience.
+The spontaneous creativity of Umm Kulthum as a singer is most impressive when, upon listening to these many different renditions of the same song over a period of five years (1954–1959), the listener is offered a completely unique and different experience.
 This intense, highly personalized relationship was undoubtedly one of the reasons for Umm Kulthum's tremendous success as an artist.
-Worth noting though that the length of a performance did not necessarily reflect either its quality or the improvisatory creativity of Umm Kulthum.
+It is worth noting, though, that the length of a performance did not necessarily reflect either its quality or the improvisatory creativity of Umm Kulthum.

+Later career

 Around 1965, Umm Kulthum started collaborating with composer Mohammed Abdel Wahab.
-Her first song composed by Abdel Wahab, "Enta Omri" ["You Are My Life"].
-According to Frédéric Lagrange, professor at the Sorbonne University in Paris and specialist in Arab music, "this is an urban legend spread by ill-informed people who would rather check the reality of their information before publishing it".Another source mentions the creation of a song of war.
-Laura Lohman has identified several other war songs created for her in that same period.
+Her first song composed by Abdel Wahab was "Enta Omri" ["You Are My Life"], and later became one of her iconic songs.
 In 1969 it was followed by another, Asbaha al-Ana 'indi Bunduqiyyah ["I now have a rifle"].

-Her songs took on more a soul-searching quality in 1967 following the defeat of Egypt during the Six-Day War.
-Hadeeth el Rouh ["sermon of the soul"], which is a translation from the poet Mohammad Iqbal's "Shikwa", set up a very reflective tone.
+Her songs took on a more soul-searching quality in 1967 following the defeat of Egypt during the Six-Day War.
+Hadeeth el Rouh ["sermon of the soul"], which is a translation of the poet Mohammad Iqbal's "Shikwa", set a very reflective tone.
 Generals in the audience are said to have been left in tears.
-Following the formation of the United Arab Emirates (UAE) in 1971, she staged several concerts upon invitation of its first president Zayed bin Sultan Al Nahyan to celebrate the event.
+Following the formation of the United Arab Emirates (UAE) in 1971, she staged several concerts upon the invitation of its first president Zayed bin Sultan Al Nahyan to celebrate the event.
 Umm Kulthum also sang for composers Mohammad El Mougi, Sayed Mekawy, and Baligh Hamdi.